guilhermedacsilva/castle-duel-challenge/README.md

 # Castle Duel Challenge
 Java castle duel written in Java 8 and Swing.

-It does not use any external Java library.
-The whole game is ~700kb implemented on Swing.
-Works with Windows, Linux and Mac. **It requires the JDK installed to run because it uses the Java compiler to compile the students' bots during runtime.**
+The whole game is 8MB implemented on Swing.
+Works with Windows, Linux and Mac.

 The main pourpose is for students to compete with each other.
 They must implement a Java bot.
 There are samples in "/players" folder.